cwbaker/forge/docs/reference/toolset.md

 function Toolset( values )
 ~~~

-Calling a toolset prototype creates and registers a new toolset with behavior defined by that toolset prototype.
+Calling a toolset defines the initial settings values in the toolset.

 **Parameters:**

-- `toolset_prototype` the toolset prototype being called to create a toolset
 - `values` settings used to override toolset defaults

 **Returns:**

-The created toolset or nothing if the toolset prototype fails to configure, validate, or initialize (see below).
+The created toolset or nothing if the toolset fails to initialize.

 ## Overrides